European shares hit Q4 high as banks advance further

 * PostNL sinks after rejecting Bpost offer

-LONDON/MILAN, Dec 7 European shares climbed on Wednesday, with the regional banking index hitting an 11-month peak after Credit Suisse announced further cost cuts and Italian banks surged in their best two-day run since mid-2011.
+LONDON, Dec 7 European shares climbed on Wednesday, with the regional banking index hitting an 11-month peak after Credit Suisse announced further costs cuts and Italian banks surged towards their best two-day run since 2012.

-Italian banks rose 4.4 percent after sources told Reuters that Italy was preparing to take a 2-billion-euro controlling stake in Monte dei Paschi di Siena as the lender's hopes of a private funding rescue faded following Prime Minister Matteo Renzi's decision to resign.
+Italian banks rose 2.5 percent, with Reuters exclusively reporting Italy was preparing to take a 2 billion euros controlling stake in Monte dei Paschi di Siena as the bank's hopes of a private funding rescue faded following Prime Minister Matteo Renzi's decision to quit.

-"The market is betting on a systemic and once-and-for-all solution," analysts at Italian broker ICBPI said in a note.
+Italian banks are now up nearly 12 percent since Monday's close, staying on track for their biggest two-day rally since the middle of 2012.

-Italian banks are now up nearly 14 percent since Monday's close, making their biggest two-day rally since July 2011.
+Shares in Monte dei Paschi di Siena were up about 8 percent, a day after Italian banks jumped 9 percent on short-covering before a European Central Bank meeting this week and after Renzi said he would step down following his defeat in a referendum.

-Shares in Monte dei Paschi rose 10.8 percent, a day after Italian banks jumped 9 percent on short-covering before a European Central Bank meeting this week and after Renzi said he would step down following his defeat in a referendum.
-He was to tender his resignation later on Wednesday.
+Renzi will hand in his resignation on Friday, a parliamentary source said on Wednesday.

 "Two big political events have passed without calamity.
 The market is starting to digest the terrible level of politics in Europe and the focus has turned back to the economy," said Lorne Baring, managing director of B Capital Wealth Management.